 A period of significant enrollment growth began in the 1990s: enrollment tripled from the mid-1990s to the mid-2010s, peaking at around 3,000 students.
 The greatest areas of growth were in music ensembles and dance classes.
 All activities at NMS saw an increased number of adult students and early childhood students.

 Space once again became a concern.
 NMS renovated its building in two phases, yielding five new music studios, a new Preschool classroom, a redesigned first floor, and an expansion of the Recital Hall.
 Drama classes were first offered, leading to what is now the Drama & Film Department.
 NMS entered into partnerships with a number of local community organizations and schools, extending its reach far beyond its walls.

 NMS’s Centennial year began in July 2011.
 Special events, performances, and celebrations took place during the year, including "High C," a grand celebration at Woolsey Hall at Yale University on June 10, 2012.
 The celebration featured premieres of two works commissioned by NMS: Ingram Marshall’s Eventide and Thomas C. Duffy’s Century Shouts.
 The decade ended with the launch of ATLAS, an independent middle school at NMS.

 NMS is an anchor of the New Haven arts community and one of the ten largest community arts organizations in the country.
 Its integrative teaching philosophy allows for rich interactions among students of all ages, from toddlers to seniors nearing age 100.
-The diverse community thrives on informal jam sessions, multi-genre play-ins, dance concerts, workshops of all kinds, studio and schoolwide recitals, theatrical productions, and treasured "hallway conversations" between students, family members, faculty, and staff.
+The diverse community thrives on informal jam sessions, multi-genre play-ins, dance concerts, workshops of all kinds, studio and schoolwide recitals, theatrical productions, and treasured "hallway conversations" between students, family members, teaching artists, and staff.
 At well over 100 years old, NMS continues to operate out of "an interest in serving a community, a neighborhood."